Alvor1991/PP4-Physio/README.md

 ![Sports Therapy Management database model](assets/readme_files/db_model.png)

+### Home App

-**Appointment Model**
+**ClientTestimonial Model**

-* **User**: A foreign key from the `User` model that stores the client who has booked the appointment.
+* **Client Name**: A `CharField` that stores the name of the client providing the testimonial.

-* **Date**: The date of the appointment, stored as a `DateField`.

-* **Time**: The time of the appointment, stored as a `TimeField`.

-* **Notes**: Optional text field allowing the client to add additional notes or information for the appointment.
+* **Testimonial Text**: A `TextField` containing the testimonial provided by the client, describing their experience and satisfaction with the services.
+* **Active**: A `BooleanField` indicating whether the testimonial is currently active and displayed on the website.
+Defaults to `True`.
+* **Date Added**: A `DateTimeField` that records the timestamp of when the testimonial was added to the database, allowing for tracking and organization of client feedback over time.

+The `ClientTestimonial` model is used to manage and display client feedback on the website, showcasing positive experiences and building credibility for the services offered.
+This model supports the website's goal of providing authentic client testimonials to potential clients.

+### About App

+**About Model**

+* **Title**: A `CharField` that stores the title of the "About Me" section.
+* **Content**: A `TextField` containing the main content of the "About Me" section, detailing the therapist’s background, philosophy, and credentials.

+The `About` model is designed to manage and present detailed information about the therapist, including their background and credentials.

+**ContactRequest Model**

-* **Treatment**: A `CharField` representing the type of treatment selected for the appointment.
-It includes choices such as:
+* **Name**: A `CharField` storing the name of the individual making the contact request.
-  * Sports Therapy
-  * Orthotics
-  * Health Coaching

-Each appointment is associated with a registered user (client), and the model ensures that every booking includes essential details such as date, time, and treatment type.
-This structure allows for a streamlined management of client appointments, enabling efficient scheduling and updating of therapy sessions.
+* **Email**: An `EmailField` for capturing the email address of the requester.
+* **Message**: A `TextField` containing the message or inquiry sent by the individual.
+* **Read**: A `BooleanField` indicating whether the message has been read.
+Defaults to `False`.
+* **Created On**: A `DateTimeField` that records the timestamp of when the contact request was created, providing a record of when inquiries were made.

+The `ContactRequest` model allows for efficient handling of client inquiries and communication, supporting responsive interaction and client engagement with the therapist.

+### Treatments App

 **Treatment Model**